-- 2.1.
-This Meeting Code applies to all meetings of Council and committees of Council of which all the members are Councillors (committees of Council). - 2.2.
-All Councillors, staff and community members participating in meetings of Council and committees of Council must act in accordance with this Code. - 2.3.
-Council committees whose members include persons other than Councillors may adopt their own rules for meetings unless Council determines otherwise.
+- 1.1 This Code of Meeting Practice (Code) is prescribed under section 360 of the Local Government Act 1993 (NSW) (Act) and the Local Government (General) Regulation 2021 (NSW) (Regulation) and incorporates the mandatory provisions of the prescribed Model Code of Meeting Practice issued by the Office of Local Government, and supplementary provisions that are not inconsistent with the Model Meeting Code. - 1.2 This Code includes relevant references to sections of the Act and Regulations as well as supplementary provisions adopted by Council. - 1.3 This Code applies to all meetings of Council and committees of Council of which all the members are Councillors (committees of Council). - 1.4 All Councillors, staff and community members participating in meetings of Council and committees of Council must act in accordance with this Code. - 1.5 Council committees whose members include persons other than Councillors may adopt their own rules for meetings unless Council determines otherwise.